Millennials are the largest generation at work right now, and among the most diverse generation in world history.

 Flexible hours and opportunities to work remote play a big part in that.
 While that makes Gen-Xer’s nervous, research shows employees are healthier, more engaged and productive with flexible working environments.

-Knowing how to engage and lead the largest generation in U.S. Workforce history is essential for the future of your business.
+Knowing how to engage and lead the largest generation in the world workforce history is essential for the future of your business.
 At the end of the day, Millennials put stock in the same things we all do - open communication, direct-feedback, opportunities to grow, and work that makes a difference in their lives and the lives of others.
 In return, they will give you innovation, teamwork, leadership, strong performance, and more productivity.